abpio/abp-commercial-docs/en/modules/account.md

 `AbpProfilePictureOptions` properties:

-* `EnableImageCompress` (default: false): Enables image compression.
-If enabled, the uploaded image will be compressed.(For it to work, your project must have a [provider for Imaging](https://docs.abp.io/en/abp/latest/Image-Manipulation#providers).)
+* `EnableImageCompression` (default: false): Enables image compression.
+If enabled, the uploaded image will be compressed.

 ## Local login